ps-vardhan/Speech-to-code/README.md

 - **no_log_file** (bool, default=False): If set, the system will skip writing the debug log file, reducing disk I/O. Useful if logging to a file is not needed and performance is a priority.

 - **start_callback_in_new_thread** (bool, default=False): If set, the system will create a new thread for all callback functions.
-This can be useful if the callback function is blocking and you want to avoid blocking the realtimestt application thread.
+This can be useful if the callback function is blocking and you want to avoid blocking the speech-to-text application thread.

 #### Real-time Transcription Parameters